 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Company is exposed to risks associated with the effects of fluctuations in the prevailing levels of market interest rates.
 The Company has no significant interest rate risk.
-As of February 28, 2015, the Company had cash and cash equivalents balance of \$832,973 of which \$814,385 were in term deposits earning interest at rates between 0.80% and 1.40% per annum.
+As of February 29, 2016, the Company had cash and cash equivalents balance of \$702,697 of which \$11,050 were in term deposits earning interest at a rate of 0.50% per annum.
 The Company had no interest-bearing debt.